OUR APPROACH

 - Deploying devices that provide physical and electronic protections, logging and monitoring.

-- Increasing the use of data analytics to help predict, prepare for and mitigate threats.
+- Using data analytics to help detect and mitigate potential threats.

 - Implementing third-party tests that use "friendly" hackers to attack our network, so we can validate our technical cybersecurity control effectiveness and address any deficiencies we identify.